Yannick93qw/fhgr-msc-ux-world-happiness-dashboard/README.md

-# :heart: FHGR World Happiness Dashboard :heart:
+# FHGR World Happiness Dashboard

 A dashboard that uses the data from the World Happiness Report.
 The data can be found [here](https://www.kaggle.com/datasets/usamabuttar/world-happiness-report-2005-present).